RFD 031: Durable Conversation Storage with Workspace Projection

 - Load all conversation IDs from workspace

-.jp/conversations/. - Merge: conversations in user-local are the primary set.
-Conversations that exist only in the workspace (not in user-local) are included but marked as workspace-only (see External Conversations).
+load_all_conversation_idsconcatenates both roots without deduplicating; under dual storage duplicates become the normal case, so the scan must dedup by ID.)
+Conversations in user-local are the primary set; conversations that exist only in the workspace are included but marked as workspace-only (see External Conversations). - Derive each conversation's

 External Conversations